JontySR/JontySR.github.io/_posts/2018-11-20-twitter-age-ban.md

 ---

-## What have they done about since all of this went down?
+## What have they done about it since all of this went down?

 They released a press statement in July about it, essentially admitting how short-sighted their pseudo-solution was, but doing nothing about it.